What is Minimalism?

 Minimalism itself is not just a style of décor.
 It holds the fundamental view of making things as simple as possible – to remove everything that is not essential or necessary.
 Minimalism has been adopted by artists, interior designers and decorators, fashion designers, music composers, and even app and web designers.

 The minimalism that we know today was influenced by several different movements.
-The artistic movement called De Stijl originated in the Netherlands in 1917.
-The style moved away from impressionistic art that expressed the artist’s point of view.
-Instead, minimalistic art and design focused the attention entirely on the object or element that was depicted.
+One early artistic movement that can be credited with having a hand in the birth of minimalism is De Stijl, which originated in the Netherlands in 1917.
+This style moved away from impressionistic art that expressed the artist’s point of view in favor of a more abstract and simplified perspective.
+Minimalistic art and design focused the attention entirely on the object or element that was depicted.
 The movement was also influenced by the work of architect Ludwig Mies van der Rohe.
 The focus of his designs was based on having as little structural framework as possible and maximizing open space.
 Van der Rohe is said to have coined the phrase: “Less is more.”

 Minimalist décor focuses on clean lines and removing everything that is not needed.
 By nature, it removes clutter and anything that may distract you from enjoying your space.
-By eliminating physical clutter and things that take up space in your surroundings, you also remove mental clutter.
-Creating a space and surroundings that are calm and peaceful outside, you encourage feelings of calm and peace on the inside.
+By eliminating physical clutter and things that needlessly take up space in your surroundings, you also remove mental clutter.
+By creating an environment that is calm and peaceful outside, you encourage feelings of calm and peace on the inside.

 Make the phrase ‘Less is more’ your mantra when decorating.
-Only add things into a space that is absolutely needed.
+Only add things into a space that are absolutely needed.
 Remember that design elements like paintings or pictures could either be unnecessary or essential.
-They can create visual clutter or make a space inviting and create the feeling you want to have when you move around in it.
+They can create visual clutter, or make a space inviting and create the feeling you want to have when you exist in it.
 Minimalism does not mean that you don’t use decorative items.
 Instead, it focuses on only using as many as needed – and no more.

 One way to achieve this is to remove as many things as possible until the space no longer feels or looks as you want it to.
 Then add the last item that you removed.
 Focus on details.
 Because you aim to have as little stuff in a space as possible, each and every piece of furniture or decorative object should be chosen with intent.
 It should add value to the space.